 The program is designed to be completed in 28 months of full-time study.
-The didactic year is comprised of 58 credits while the clinical year offers 61 — a total of 119 credits delivered through four integrated components:
+The didactic year is comprised of 58 credits while the clinical year offers 61 — a total of 119 credits delivered through four integrated components.

 The first 12 months of the program focus on online classes and coursework in which students explore the various organ systems, such as cardiology, hematology, and gastroenterology.
 Pediatric, emergency, and geriatric medicine are integrated throughout the curriculum as students work to refine their clinical skills and consider how learned material is applicable in real-life situations.

 During their first year, students also work closely with a mentor in his or her own community.
 Mentors assist with the development of the student’s clinical skills and provide the emotional support every student needs.
 Mentors work closely with PA Online faculty to ensure the student has access to the program resources.